Identify potential shelter locations

 - In the Suitability Analysis pane, for the 2019 Both Ages 65+ variable, drag the Weight slider up to 25 percent.
 Click the lock icon.

 All the other variables' weights are automatically adjusted.
 The weights must always add up to 100.

-- Next to Influence, choose Inverse.
-Then, change the weight to 10 percent.
+- For Influence, choose Inverse.
+Change the weight to 10 percent.